How to buy AdEx

 Step 2.
 Deposit funds into your account

-Note: In this example, it’s possible to exchange USD directly for ADX.
-However, many cryptocurrency exchanges don’t allow you straight swaps between fiat currency and cryptocurrency.
-If this is the case on your chosen exchange, you’ll first need to acquire a cryptocurrency that’s available in a pairing with ADX, such as Bitcoin (BTC) or Ethereum (ETH), then transfer it to your HitBTC wallet address for that crypto.
+Many cryptocurrency exchanges don’t allow you to swap fiat currency, such as GBP, for cryptocurrencies directly.
+If this is the case, you’ll need to acquire a cryptocurrency that’s available in a pairing with ADX, such as Ethereum (ETH) or Bitcoin (BTC), and then exchange it for ADX.

 Step 3.
 Buy ADX

 Once the necessary funds have been deposited, search for the currency pair you want to trade, such as ADX/ETH.
 Review the current price of ADX and click on “Buy ADX”.

 You will then need to choose a limit or market order, enter the amount of ADX you want to buy, and review the full details and cost of your transaction.
 If you’re happy with all the details and ready to proceed, confirm your buy order.

 The process for selling ADX is more or less the same as the buying process detailed in Step 3 above.
 Of course, you’ll obviously need to follow the prompts to “Sell ADX” rather than buy, while it’s also important to remember that it may not be possible to directly exchange your ADX for the currency you want.